Theft Charges and Punishment in Pennsylvania

 • Robbery: If a person harms or threatens to harm someone in the course of illegally taking their property, they could be charged with robbery, which is a felony.

-Common Defenses to Theft Charges
+Common Defenses to Theft Charges in Pennsylvania

 An experienced theft lawyer in Pittsburgh from SMT Legal will be able to build a defense against the theft charges using one or more of the following common defenses: